-Theorem 4.7 proves that geodesic distances are identifiable, while Euclidean ones are not.
-This suggests that geodesic distances should be more stable under model retraining than the Euclidean counterpart.
-To test this hypothesis, we train 30 models with different initial seeds and compute both Euclidean $(d_E)$ and geodesic $(d_g)$ distances in the latent space between 100 randomly chosen unique point pairs $(\{p_i = (\mathbf{x}j, \mathbf{x}k)\}{i=1}^{100}, \mathbf{x}j, \mathbf{x}k \in \mathcal{M}, j \neq k)$ from the test set.
-We emphasize that the pairs are the same across all models, allowing us to measure the variances of the distances across models.
+By Theorem 4.7, geodesic distances are identifiable while Euclidean ones are not.
+Consequently, geodesic distances should be more stable under model retraining.
+To test this hypothesis, we train 30 independent models and compute both Euclidean and geodesic distances between 100 randomly chosen point pairs from the test set.
+These pairs are the same across all models and we measure the variances of the distances across models.